daelsepara/NeuralNetworkClassifier/DataSets/README.md

 **Primes**

-Prime numbers between 0 and 255
+Prime numbers in the range 0-255

 * Dimensions = 8
 * Categories = 1 (binary, 0 or 1)